XoticRealmsOwnerandDev/JellyLegs/README.md

 # JellyLegs
-No fall damage plugin for Genisys / ClearSky etc.
+A no fall damage plugin for Genisys / ClearSky etc.